milliomics/iSpatial.py/README.md

 If you use iSpatial_py in your research, please cite the original iSpatial paper and this implementation.

-## License

-This implementation follows the same license terms as the original iSpatial R package.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

 ## Support

 For questions and support, please refer to the documentation or create an issue in the repository.